-The role of citizen participation in climate change mitigation and adaptation
+The role of citizen participation in ecological transition

 Climate change is a major challenge for biodiversity conservation and has a real impact on the daily lives and livelihoods of millions of people.
 Environmental groups and other civil society actors have been crucial players in raising awareness and lobbying for action to protect the environment through all sorts of advocacy actions.
 Although unevenly and insufficiently, national, regional and local governments have begun to take action to protect the environment and fight the causes and effects of this climate crisis.
 At the international level, the UN has also included the fight against climate change as one of its priorities, as the 2030 Agenda illustrates.
 However, the role of citizens remains fundamental in raising awareness, exerting pressure, taking action and co-creating the required public policies.